mycalibration/mycalibration.github.io/docs/index.md

 All the calibration data can be exported as
 - JSON meta-information (header only)
 - zip file with the filtered and compressed JSON files (header+data)
-- brotli file with the filtered and compressed JSON files (header+data)

 The Swagger JSON file can be found here: [https://mycalibrationapi.azurewebsites.net/swagger/v1/swagger.json](https://mycalibrationapi.azurewebsites.net/swagger/v1/swagger.json)